gekitsu/bouldering-for-beginners/buying_your_first_shoes.md

 ### Resoling

 <!--* what is resoling-->
-Resoling strictly means to take off the shoe’s outsole and replace it with a new one.
+Resoling means to take off the shoe’s outsole and replace it with a new one.
-It is a task climbing shoe repair shops can do for you, alongside others like replacing a torn closure strap or replacing a worn through rand.
+It is a task climbing shoe repair shops can do for you, alongside others like replacing a torn closure strap or patching a worn through rand.

 <!--* why resole-->
 Why should you bother with resoling?